godotengine/godot-docs/tutorials/scripting/index.rst

 Core features
 -------------

-Some features are specific to the engine and available in all supported languages.
+Some features are specific to the engine and are available in all supported languages.
 Whether you code in GDScript, C#, or another language, the pages below will help you make the most of Godot.